A surgeon discussing Revision Spinal Surgery options with a patient in Florida

 View all spine conditions and treatment options →

-• Individuals with loose, broken, or painful spinal instrumentation (screws/rods)
+• Individuals with loose, fractured, or malpositioned spinal instrumentation (screws, rods, or cages)

 Benefits of Revision Spinal Surgery

-• Offers a second chance at an active life for FBSS patients
+• Gives you a genuine second chance at returning to an active, pain-free life

 Recovery from Revision Spinal Surgery